gszep/gpuweb/Roadmap.md

 - Compute
   - Open Question: Should we include it in MVP?
 - Stream-out / Transform feedback
-- Predicated Rendering:
+- Predicated Rendering
 - Tessellation
 - Sparse Resources
-Queries (Performance, or fragment pass count & similar info)
+- Queries (Performance, or fragment pass count & similar info)